4-Ingredient Hard Boiled Egg Bento Box

 Notes

-• Feel free to make substitutions!
-That’s the best part about bento boxes – they are so dang customizable!
-Add your favorite fruit or swap the fruit out for baby carrots.
-See the section on substitutions above for more ideas
+• This recipe is very customizable: Feel free to customize these bento boxes any way you like.
+That’s the best part about bento boxes – they are so dang customizable.
+Check out the substitutions section above for some ideas!

 Keyword 4-Ingredient Recipe, Bento Box, Egg Recipes, High Protein Recipes, High Protein Snacks, Lunch Recipes, Quick Recipes, Snack Recipes, Under 30-Minute Meals